AlbertKhomich/triple-peek/README.md

 When a user opens a custom button, TriplePeek replaces `${iri}` with the IRI of the selected search result and sends the query to the configured SPARQL endpoint.

-The query can use that entity as an anchor to retrieve any data supported by your dataset.
+The query can use that entity as an anchor to retrieve any data supported by the endpoint, including data from other SPARQL endpoints through `SERVICE`.

-Delete `.sparql` if you do not want the button.
+Query templates are trusted server-side configuration.
+SPARQL update operations are not supported.

+To remove a button, delete its corresponding `.sparql` file.

-After changing query files in Docker, rebuild the app:
+After adding, removing, or changing query files in Docker, rebuild the app:

 ```bash
 docker compose up -d --build app